-My blog (www.mortentolboll.blogspot.com) consists of what I call Sûnyatâ Sutras.
+My blog (www.mortentolboll.blogspot.com) consists of so-called Sûnyatâ Sutras.
 In my book Sûnyatâ Sutras (free download) I have published a collection of them.

 What does “Sûnyatâ” mean?